mitchcapper/WIN64LinuxBuild/README.md

 # Requirements

+In short only msys2 needs to be installed along with the Visual Studio Build Environment (or Visual Studio itself).
+If you don't have one of those just run our powershell script "vs_buildtools_installer.ps1" and it will install it for you.
+For some builds there are additional tools we may need (generally we try to download them local however).
 A great way to figure out all the requirements is to look at the github actions environment setup.
-If you run into build failures it may be because you have common apps in your bin PATH conflicting with native functionality.
-There are some linux programs as well that we try to prevent being called but can cause some havoc.
-Two big ones `lib.exe` and `ranlib.exe` if your msys2 doesn't need them rename them to lib2.exe and ranlib2.exe.
-We try to avoid any build script calling them but the msys2 versions, if called, can just wreak enough havoc to not cause hard failures but bugs very annoying to figure out.
+It is best if your msys2 env is fairly clean, you can install multiple msys2 envs on one computer.

 ## MSYS2